James Francis McCarthy: Auxiliary Bishop of New York

-On May 22, 1999, Pope John Paul II appointed McCarthy as titular bishop of Verrona and auxiliary bishop of the Archdiocese of New York.
-He was consecrated on June 29, 1999 by Cardinal O'Connor.
-As auxiliary bishop, McCarthy was serving as pastor of St. Elizabeth Ann Seton Parish in Shrub Oak, New York while overseeing northern Westchester, Putnam and Rockland Counties.
+On May 22, 1999, Pope John Paul II appointed McCarthy as titular bishop of Verona and auxiliary bishop of New York.
+He was consecrated on June 29, 1999, by O'Connor at St. Patrick's Cathedral.

+As auxiliary bishop, McCarthy served as pastor of St. Elizabeth Ann Seton Parish in Shrub Oak, New York while overseeing northern Westchester, Putnam and Rockland Counties.

-In June 2002, Cardinal Edward Egan received a letter from a woman who claimed to have had a consensual affair with McCarthy 20 years earlier when he was assigned as a priest at St. Benedict's Parish in the Bronx.
-When confronted with the letter, McCarthy said the allegation was true and that he had consensual sexual contact with other women also.
-At that point, the archdiocese removed him from all of his ministerial duties.
+In June 2002, Cardinal Edward Egan received a letter from a woman who claimed to have had a consensual affair as an adult with McCarthy.
+She said the relationship happened 20 years earlier when he was assigned to St. Benedict's Parish.
+When confronted with the woman's letter, McCarthy said the allegation was true.
+He also confessed to having consensual sexual contact with other adult women.
+At that point, Egan removed him from all of his ministerial duties.

 It was later confirmed that McCarthy had revealed the affairs 15 years earlier during confession.
-Many of his former parishioner and friends in the clergy felt that McCarthy had been treated unfairly by the church, that he was the victim of a power struggle between Egan supporters and supporters of O'Connor, who died in 2000.
+Many of his former parishioners and friends in the clergy felt that McCarthy had been treated unfairly by the church.
+Some people theorized that McCarthy was the victim of a power struggle between Egan and of O'Connor supporters.

+Resignation and legacy

-On June 15, 2002, John Paul II accepted McCarthy's letter of resignation as auxiliary bishop for the Archdiocese of New York.
+On June 15, 2002, John Paul II accepted McCarthy's letter of resignation as auxiliary bishop of New York.